 This post may contain affiliate links.
 This means if you click on the link and purchase something, I will receive a commission with no extra cost to you.
 For more information, please read my disclosure.

 Becoming happier is everyone’s desire.
 No matter where you are in life, there is always room for improvement.
 Keeping a positive mindset helps you see the best opportunities and navigate through the difficult parts easier.
-Below you’ll find a list of 45 positivity prompts for guided journaling that will bring you on a positive vibe and help you stay there!
+Below you’ll find a list of 45 positivity prompts for guided journaling that will bring you a positive vibe and help you stay there!